-It 's hard to find elsewhere people who enjoy classical music as intensely as do the Central Europeans.
+It’s hard to find people who enjoy classical music as much as the Central Europeans.
 Free outdoor opera, concerts in every corner and performances in the most brilliant music temples—the music scene here is truly astounding.
 Another musical center in Austria: Salzburg.

 One of these music sanctuaries is the Haus der Musik (Vienna House of Music) located in the Palace of Archduke Charles, in the old part of the Austrian capital, between St. Stephen’s Cathedral and the State Opera.